Reeds Gap State Park

 Part of the historic water-storage dam is still visible near Honey Creek in the southeastern corner of the park.
 Edward Reed’s son, George Wilbur Reed, was a sawyer at the mill.
 Another son, John, later moved the watermill to Virginia by horses.

-Around 1900, a steam-powered sawmill was located by the park’s maintenance building.
+Around 1900, a steam-powered sawmill operated by the park’s maintenance building.
 After decades of logging, the forests were gone.
-On January 15, 1905, the Commonwealth of Pennsylvania purchased this depleted land from the William Witmer and Sons Lumber Company.
+On January 15, 1905, the Commonwealth of Pennsylvania purchased the depleted land from William Witmer and Sons Lumber Company.
 Eventually parts of this land became Reeds Gap and Poe Valley state parks.

-Around 1930, people sold five-cent bottles of soda pop cooled in Reeds Gap Run to attract picnickers and to improve the local economy.
+Around 1930, people sold five-cent bottles of soda pop cooled in Reeds Gap Run to attract picnickers and to improve the local economy during the Great Depression.

 The Civilian Conservation Corps (CCC) was a national work program established in 1933 during the Great Depression.
 A residential camp for over 200 young men was built five miles east of Reeds Gap in the upper end of New Lancaster Valley.
 Camp S-113 was run by the U.S. Army and the former Pennsylvania Department of Forests and Waters.
 One of their projects was to change the “jungle” around Reeds Gap to an attractive recreation facility.
 By the late 1930s, the park offered stone fireplaces, tables, picnic pavilions, play equipment, pit toilets and running water.

-In 1965, a major developmental phase started when swimming pools replaced the old dam.
-Shortly thereafter, a new water system, flush toilets, a modern bathhouse, snack bar, maintenance building and parking lots were constructed.
-In 2009 the ageing swimming pools were removed.
+In 1965, a major developmental phase replaced the old dam with swimming pools.
+A new water system, flush toilets, a modern bathhouse, snack bar, maintenance building, and parking lots were constructed.
+In 2009, the aging swimming pools were removed.

 Keep in Touch